Vickers machine gun: Specifications

-The weight of the gun itself varied based on the gear attached, but was generally 25 to 30 lb with a 40 to 50 lb tripod.
+The weight of the gun itself varied based on the gear attached, but was generally 25 to 30 lb and the tripod weighed a further 40 to 50 lb.
 The ammunition boxes for the 250-round ammunition belts weighed 22 lb each.
 In addition, it required about 7.5 imppt of water in its evaporative cooling system to prevent overheating.
 The heat of the barrel boiled the water in the jacket surrounding it.
 The resulting steam was taken off by a flexible tube to a condenser container—this had the dual benefits of avoiding giving away the gun's location, and also enabling re-use of the water, which was very important in arid environments.

-In British service, the Vickers gun fired the standard .303 inch cartridges used in the Lee–Enfield rifle, which generally had to be hand-loaded into the cloth ammunition belts.
+In British service, the Vickers gun fired the standard .303 inch cartridge used in the Lee–Enfield rifle, which generally had to be hand-loaded into the cloth ammunition belts.
 There was also a 0.5 in calibre version used as an anti-aircraft weapon and various other calibres produced for foreign buyers.

 The gun was 3 ft 8 in long and its cyclic rate of fire was between 450 and 600 rounds per minute.
 In practice, it was expected that 10,000 rounds would be fired per hour, and that the barrel would be changed every hour—a two-minute job for a trained team.
 The Vickers gun could sustain fire for long durations of time exceeding the recommended 10,000 rounds an hour due to the water-cooled barrel and hourly barrel swaps.
 One account states that a Vickers fired just under 5 million rounds in a week as a test in 1963 at Strensall Barracks and was still operable.
 The muzzle velocity was 2440 ft/s ±40 ft/s with Mark VII(z) ammunition and 2525 ft/s with Mark VIIIz ammunition.
 The Mark VIIIz cartridge, which had a boat-tailed spitzer 'streamlined' bullet, could be used against targets at a range of approximately 4500 yd.
 The bullet jackets were generally made of an alloy of cupro-nickel, and gilding metal.
 Ammunition for the Vickers used colour-coded annuli.
 Tracer ammunition was marked with a red annulus; armouring-piercing ammunition with a green annulus, and incendiary ammunition with a blue annulus.
-Explosive ammunition was marked with an orange annulus before the Second World War and was changed to black.
+Explosive ammunition was originally marked with an orange annulus before the Second World War, but was changed to black.